 Misleading Information On Fish Labels: Truth About Seabass

-Last week, wildlife presenter Chris Packham called out the big supermarkets over their unethical and misleading information on fish labels.
+Presenter Chris Packham has called out the big supermarkets over their unethical and misleading information on fish labels.
+Food safety matters, and misleading claims on food labels does not allow consumers to make informed choices about the environmental impacts of their supermarket choices.

 Chris Packham labelled the supermarkets irresponsible and called it a “dereliction of duty.”
-Because when you can’t trust the label, and you can’t trust the seller… who can you trust?
+Because when you can’t trust the food label and you can’t trust the seller… who can you trust when making purchasing decisions about food?

 Why This Matters More Than You Think

-This isn’t just about one mislabelled fish — it’s about the integrity of our entire food system.
-When big retailers play irresponsibly or immorally with labelling, they’re undermining several crucial factors:
+This isn’t just about one mislabelled fish — it’s about the integrity of our entire food labelling system.
+When big retailers play irresponsibly or immorally with claims on seafood labels about food sourcing, they are undermining several crucial factors:

-Trust.
-Every unethical label chips away at consumer confidence in what we eat.
-If the supermarkets are misleading the public about sea bass or sea bream, what else are they hiding?
+Consumer trust.
+Every unethical seafood label chips away at consumer confidence in what we eat.
+If supermarkets are duping customers by using misleading claims about sea bass or sea bream, what else are they hiding?

 Sustainability.
-You think you’re making a responsible choice when you buy ”responsibly sourced” fish.
-But you might unknowingly be supporting unethical practices you’d never knowingly back.
-And this is not your fault.
+As a customer, you think you’re making a responsible choice when buying ”responsibly sourced” fish.
+But how would you feel if you were unknowingly supporting unethical practices that you would never knowingly back?

 Hazel Healy from DeSmog reveals how UK supermarket sea bass connected to overfishing in Senegal is exposing the hidden supply chain truth that most consumers never get to see.